Our website is made possible by displaying online advertisements to our visitors.

 SSH Client

-Copy (or otherwise provide) vncviewer.exe and an SSH client (Putty.exe - http://www.chiark.greenend.org.uk/%7Esgtatham/putty/ ) to the client to be used to
+Copy (or otherwise provide) vncviewer.exe and an SSH client (Putty.exe - https://www.chiark.greenend.org.uk/~sgtatham/putty/) to the client to be used to remote control your UltraVNC Server machine.

 Configure PuTTY: